Ezequiel Tovar Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.47 team ERA ranks 21st among all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to allow 101 total home runs at a clip of 1.3 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.